will-jaouhari/marketing_intelligence/README.md

 # Marketing-Intelligence
 This repository contains all the code I wrote for Marketing Intelligence course.
 Thanks for the guidance of Professor Allison J.B.
-Chaney at Fuqua Business School.
+Chaney and my teammates at Fuqua Business School.
 The topics include:
 - Sampling
 - Secondary data